septentrio-gnss/septentrio_gnss_driver/README.md

   + `login`: credentials for user authentication to perform actions not allowed to anonymous users.
 Leave empty for anonymous access.
     + `user`: user name
     + `password`: password
+  + `custom_commands_file`: path to a file containing custom commands to be sent to the Rx.
+The file shall contain one command per line.
+Be **very** careful using this command, since commands are sent to the Rx without further checks.
   </details>

   <details>